Now when morning came, all the chief priests and the elders of the people conferred together against Jesus to put Him to death;

 (a) Led Him away.
 The chief priests and the elders took Jesus to Pilate because they wanted Rome to be complicit in the execution of Jesus (see entry for John 18:31).

 (b) Pilate the governor.
-Pontius Pilate was the procurator of the Roman province of Judea.
+Pontius Pilate was the governor (technically a prefect) of the Roman province of Judea.
 Normally resident in the coastal town of Caesarea, he came to Jerusalem for the festivals to keep the peace and administer justice.
+See entry for Luke 3:1.

 Then when Judas, who had betrayed Him, saw that He had been condemned, he felt remorse and returned the thirty pieces of silver to the chief priests and elders,